BhavdeepSinghNijhawan/UTKRISHT-3.0-Association-for-Computing-Machinery-Internship/README.md

   delay(500);
 }
 ```

-- Reads the value from the air quality sensor and stores it in ppm.
+- Reads the value from the `air quality sensor` and stores it in `ppm`.
-- Prints the air quality value to the serial monitor and LCD.
+- Prints the `air quality value` to the `serial monitor` and `LCD`.
 - Checks if the air quality value exceeds the threshold.
-  - If it does, displays a high air quality level message, turns on the buzzer, and blinks the LED.
+  - If it does, displays a `high air quality level message`, `turns on the buzzer`, and `blinks the LED`.
-  - If it doesn't, displays a good air quality level message and turns off the buzzer and LED.
+  - If it doesn't, displays a `good air quality level message` and `turns off the buzzer` and `LED`.
-- Delays the loop for 500 milliseconds.
+- Delays the loop for `500 milliseconds`.

 ## CONTRIBUTORS

-- Professor P. Mathur (parijat.mathur@ipu.ac.in), University School of Information, Communication and Technology, Guru Gobind Singh Indraprastha University
+- Professor P. Mathur `(parijat.mathur@ipu.ac.in)`, University School of Information, Communication and Technology, Guru Gobind Singh Indraprastha University
 - [Bhavdeep Singh Nijhawan](https://www.linkedin.com/in/bhavdeep-singh-nijhawan-739634280)